Fastify 中文文档 (latest — v4.28.1)

 When logging is enabled, Fastify will issue an info level log message when a request is received and when the response for that request has been sent.
 By setting this option to true, these log messages will be disabled.
 This allows for more flexible request start and end logging by attaching custom onRequest and onResponse hooks.

-Please note that this option will also disable an error log written by the default onResponse hook on reply callback errors.
 Other log messages emitted by Fastify will stay enabled, like deprecation warnings and messages emitted when requests are received while the server is closing.

 // Examples of hooks to replicate the disabled functionality.